powerapi-ng/powerapi-ng.github.io/docs/getting_started.md

 ## Which components to get a complete stack

-If you wish to get started as soon as possible, the following docker-compose file will allow you to deploy the following elements :
+If you wish to get started as soon as possible, the following archive will allow you to deploy the following elements :

 1. A MongoDB instance to store the [Sensor](./reference/sensors/hwpc-sensor.md) Reports